Somatostatin receptor antagonist: Compounds list

-Further clinical studies of radiolabeled somatostatin receptor antagonists
+Further clinical studies

 Ga-NODAGA-JR11 had entered further clinical studies as an imaging agent, while and Lu-DOTA-JR11 had similar research done as a therapeutic agent, as JR11 has a high binding affinity for ssrt2 subtype receptors which are highly expressed on the surface of tumor cells.
 Gallium-containing agonists had already been established as an imaging agent.
 Lutetium-containing agonists were used as a therapeutic agent in peptide receptor radionuclide therapy, due to the lower energy electrons emitted, and γ-emission causing easier dose adjustment to patient characteristics to avoid renal damage.
 The NODAGA chelator was used over DOTA in Gallium antagonists due to higher binding affinity, while no Lu-NODAGA compounds were developed due to established usage of Lu-DOTA derivative agonist drugs, and poor uptake compared to DOTA, which is reverse that of the gallium-containing antagonists.